any-tdf/stdf/docs/mds/guide/contribution_en.md

 You can modify the component source code in the `packages/stdf/src/lib/components` directory and view the modification effect in real time.
 Note that VS Code and WebStorm both support jumping to the component source code when calling the component.

 If you don't want to develop locally, you can choose to use StackBlitz for online simple debugging.
-Simply open [NextSTDF Demo](https://stackblitz.com/github/any-tdf/next-demo-stdf) to start online debugging.
+Simply open [STDF Demo](https://stackblitz.com/github/any-tdf/demo-stdf) to start online debugging.

 ## Submit PR